|

 Investing and Trading

-With a brokerage account at tastytrade or E*Trade, it’s possible to trade these products:
+With a brokerage account at either tastytrade or E*TRADE, investors can trade these products:

 - Option contracts